 You’ll want to take special note of your legal rights in the event of a divorce, based on your particular circumstances.
 Do you have kids?
 How old?
 Will you or your soon-to-be-ex-spouse be relocating to another state?
 Is there a sizable income or inheritance?
 Are there businesses or large assets shared between the marriage?
 All of these facts and others should be considered so you can better prepare yourself going forward.

-Your Legal Rights When Filing for Divorce in Georgia
+Your Legal Rights When Filing for Divorce in Georgia and Alabama

 Once talking to an attorney, you can plan toward a smoother divorce process.
 Whether you have assets to protect from your legal spouse or are fearful of an ugly custody battle, understanding the legal process will ready you for what’s ahead.

 That includes preparing your finances, any legal paperwork, and more.
 We’ll get you on track for a possible divorce.
 That includes knowing whether it’s beneficial to file before your current partner or to let them do the dirty work.
 There are legal advantages to how the process is fulfilled.
 That’s why it’s in your best interest to have an experienced legal team like Phillips and Sellers on your side.
 By better understanding the legal divorce process in Alabama and beyond, you can make the best plan possible.
 That goes for what you should do, as well as what you shouldn’t.
 (Yes, there are steps you should NOT take when prepping for a divorce, and we’ll help you avoid those missteps for a better legal split.)

 Whether or not you choose to move forward with the divorce, you can give yourself peace of mind and knowing you are logistically ready to protect yourself and all involved.

 Readying Your Assets for a Legal Divorce – Get Help From Your Lawyer